c567wang/Point-Based-Tennis-Prediction/README.md

 ## New Data

 "New" relative to the data in the archive directory.
 All from [Jeff Sackmann’s GitHub](https://github.com/JeffSackmann).
-Title of directory cannot be changed without making corresponding changes in the Jupyter notebooks under the Code directory.
+Sackmann’s data is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+According to its ShareAlike term, data provided here falls under the same license.
+The title of the data directory cannot be changed without making corresponding changes in the Jupyter notebooks under the Code directory.

 ## Misc.